pierrecattin/thesis-resources/README.md

-# thesis-resources
+## thesis-resources
-This is an R package that contains support function for my Master's Thesis: Predicting Intraday Stock Price Direction using Machine Learning Techniques
+This is an R package that contains support functions for my Master's Thesis: Predicting Intraday Stock Price Direction using Machine Learning Techniques

-## Installation
+### Installation
 ```{r}
 install.packages("devtools")
 library(devtools)